AshwinBalaji007/task-agent/docs/system_design.md

 8.  **Persistence:** The final, complete `Task` object is saved to the `ChromaDB` database.

-9.  **Feedback:** The agent reports success or failure back to the user interface.
+9.  **Feedback to User:** The agent reports the final status (e.g., "Task created successfully" or "Duplicate task warning") back to the user interface.

 ## 3. Key Technology Choices

 -   **LangChain:** Used as the primary framework to orchestrate interactions with the LLM, manage prompts, and parse outputs.
 Its declarative syntax (LCEL) simplifies the agent's logic.
 -   **Pydantic:** Used extensively for data validation.
-The two-schema approach (`LLMTaskSchema` and `Task`) is a critical design choice for ensuring robustness.
+The two-schema approach (`LLMTaskSchema` and `Task`) is a critical design choice for ensuring robustness against unpredictable LLM behavior.
 -   **ChromaDB:** Chosen as the vector store for its simplicity and persistence.
 It serves not only as a task database but also enables powerful future capabilities like semantic search, which is demonstrated in the project's notebooks with FAISS.
 -   **Rich & FastAPI:** These libraries are chosen to provide a professional and scalable user interface, demonstrating that the agent is not just a script but the core of a larger potential application.